On this page

 Whilst a multiple use policy is applicable to these parks, there will be specific zones where mining and petroleum exploration and/or development will be excluded.

-Heritage agreements, agreements entered into between landowners and the Minister for Sustainability, Environment and Conservation, are attached to the title of the land and provide protection to native vegetation on private land.
-These agreements are established under the Native Vegetation Act 1991, and are administered by the Native Vegetation Branch of the Department of Environment, Water and Natural Resources.
+Heritage agreements, agreements entered into between landowners and the Minister for Environment and Water, are attached to the title of the land and provide protection to native vegetation on private land.
+These agreements are established under the Native Vegetation Act 1991, and are administered by the Native Vegetation Branch of the Department for Environment and Water.
 Access requirements for mineral and petroleum exploration are dependent on the tenement type.

 A joint proclamation allowing mining rights is a mechanism under section 43(2) of the National Parks and Wildlife Act 1972 which provides for the Governor to proclaim conditions whereby rights of entry, prospecting, exploration and mining may be acquired for national parks and conservation parks.
 This is qualified by section 43(5), which states that such a proclamation cannot be made unless: